TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Transition period extended from 3 months to 6 months

-Here’s the thing though: although the scheme now has an official launch date of 1st April 2026, the original transition period of 3 months upon roll-out has been extended to 6 months.
-This will allow stakeholders – think beverage companies and manufacturing operators – to provide the supply of new BCRS logo-sporting packaging, whilst clearing out the previous inventory of non-BCRS products.
+Here’s the thing though: although the scheme now has an official launch date of 1st April 2026, the original transition period of 3 months upon roll-out has been extended to 6 months from April to September 2026.
+This will allow stakeholders like beverage companies and manufacturing operators to provide the supply of new BCRS logo-sporting packaging, whilst clearing out the previous inventory of non-BCRS products.

 Beverage Container Return Scheme Singapore